fenago/machine-learning-for-finance/lab_guides/Lab_1.md

   n      n-dimensional matrix   You get the idea
 :::

-This book mostly uses the word tensor for rank-three or higher tensors.
+This course mostly uses the word tensor for rank-three or higher tensors.

 TensorFlow and every other deep learning library perform calculations along a computational graph.
 In a computational graph, operations, such